adobe/aem-guides-wknd/README.md

 ## How to use

+## AEM as a Cloud Service

+To deploy WKND to AEM as a Cloud Service, this project's source code must be deployed to AEM via Cloud Manager.

+1. Clone this Git repository
+2. Push the `main` branch to your Cloud Manager's Git repository
+3. Ensure a deployment pipline is configured to deploy the target branch/repo to the desired AEM as a Cloud Service env
+4. Run the Cloud Manager pipeline
+5. WKND will not be deployed to the target AEM as a Cloud Service environment

+## Local development (AEM 6.5 or AEM SDK)

 Pre-compiled AEM packages are available under the latest release for easy installation on local environments using [CRX Package Manager](http://localhost:4502/crx/packmgr/index.jsp)

 * [`aem-guides-wknd.all-x.x.x.zip`](https://github.com/adobe/aem-guides-wknd/releases/latest): AEM as a Cloud Service, default build
 * [`aem-guides-wknd.all-x.x.x-classic.zip`](https://github.com/adobe/aem-guides-wknd/releases/latest): AEM 6.5.x+

 ## How to build